receparslan4247/Finance-Kotlin/README.md

 - **ViewBinding**: Type-safe access to views in layout files.
 - **Material Design Components**: Modern UI components for consistent and intuitive design.
 - **Gradle**: Build system for managing dependencies and project configuration.
+- **API Integration**: Used for fetching or sending data to external services to enrich the app's functionality.
+- **Web Scraping**: Employed to extract data from websites where APIs are not available or insufficient.

 ## Getting Started